recetasdemama/wordpress/wp-content/plugins/wp-dbmanager/readme.txt

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 == Changelog ==
+= Version 2.65 =
+* FIXED: Set default character set to UTF-8.
+Props Karsonito

+= Version 2.64 =
+* FIXED: Use intval() instead of is_int() when checking for port number.
+Props [Webby Scots](http://webbyscots.com/ "Webby Scots")

 = Version 2.63 (03-05-2011) =
 * NEW: Added Auto Repair Functionality
 * NEW: Added nonce To All Forms For Added Security

 = Version 2.61 (30-04-2011) =
 * FIXED: Checks File Extension And Sanitise File Name That Is Pass Through The URL When Downloading Database File.
-Props to [Joakim Jardenberg](http://jardenberg.se "Joakim Jardenberg"), [Jonas Nordstršm](http://jonasnordstrom.se "Jonas Nordstršm"), [Andreas Viklund](http://andreasviklund.com/ "Andreas Viklund")
+Props to [Joakim Jardenberg](http://jardenberg.se "Joakim Jardenberg"), [Jonas Nordstram](http://jonasnordstrom.se "Jonas Nordstrï¿½m"), [Andreas Viklund](http://andreasviklund.com/ "Andreas Viklund")

 = Version 2.60 (01-12-2009) =
 * FIXED: Bug In Cron Backup On Windows Server